reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 and by `cross-checking the register values with those obtained on physical hardware`__ (by logging what Canon code does).
 Generally, the behavior of these peripherals is common across many camera models; very often, compatibility is maintained across many generations of the hardware.
-For example, a 20-bit microsecond timer ("DryOS timer") can be read from register ``0xC0242014`` on all EOS and PowerShot models from DIGIC 2 to DIGIC 5.
+For example, a 20-bit microsecond timer ("DIGIC timer") can be read from register ``0xC0242014`` on all EOS and PowerShot models from DIGIC 2 to DIGIC 5.

 __ `Cross-checking the emulation with actual hardware`_